zeqiguo/CarCrawler/README.md

        20. lights

 ----------
-Number of complains about Make Model Year:
+- Number of complains about Make Model Year:

+          the `counts_all_info.csv` file in the repo

+- Number of complains about Make:

-the `counts.csv` file in the repo
+          the `counts_make.csv` file in the repo